Hart to Heart: Season 3 (2023)

+Season 4 (2024)

 Production

 The series was announced in July 2021, confirming that guests would range from "musicians to a-list actors".
 The series is produced by LOL Studios.
 Kevin Hart, Jeff Clanagan, Candice Wilson Cherry, Thai Randolph, and Todd Yasui will serve as executive producers.
 Leslie Small directs all episodes.
 DLynn Proctor appears as the show's sommelier.
 A second season was announced on July 8, 2022.